 What do you get when you combine potatoes and a few common baking ingredients?
 A delicious morsel of Norwegian history called lefse!
 Lefse (pronounced “leff-sa”) are a lot like tortillas or flatbread, but much larger and thinner.
 While in years past, lefse was something of a staple food, these days it’s often served at the holidays and as an accompaniment to lutefisk (a soaked dried cod dish).
 But more and more people are discovering this tasty flatbread to be enjoyed any time of year.

 The History of Lefse

 Many stories say that lefse originated during the Viking era.
 However, the lefse that we know today didn’t come to be until much later.
 The Vikings had their own version of lefse (called Hardanger lefse) that was made with flour, not potatoes.
 Hardanger lefse was cooked in enormous batches then left out to dry so that it resembled a large cracker.
-This way, it kept for up to a year, but to eat it, you had to soak your lefse in damp cloth and then top it with butter or sugar.
+This way, it kept for up to a year, but to eat it, you had to soak your lefse in damp cloth first.

 Modern lefse came about long after the Viking age ended.
 Most historians agree that potatoes first arrived in Norway sometime in the 1750s, likely brought back home by traveling priests and soldiers.
 Shortly thereafter, potato lefse – and many other Norwegian potato dishes – started appearing.